berenica/2018-11-05-gisday2018/index.md

 {% comment %}
   AUDIENCE

-  Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
+  This workshop is intended for SFU researchers but is open to interested others, space permitting.
 {% endcomment %}
 {% if page.carpentry == "swc" %}
   {% include sc/who.html %}